FilippoO2/Opensim-Kinematics-Analysis/README.md

 # kinematic_analysis
-Kinematic analysis of data from OpenSim .sto files.
-Extracts distance covered, 'player load' and external mechanical work from points within trials.
+Kinematic analysis of data from OpenSim .sto files
+- Extracts distance covered, 'player load' and external mechanical work from points within trials.
+- Analyses heart rate data.
+- Provides visualisations of kinematics.

 How the package works: